Adult ADHD Treatment in London, Surrey & Berkshire | Dr Kevin Pankhurst

 Common side effects can include reduced appetite, difficulty sleeping, or changes in heart rate and blood pressure, though many people tolerate medication well.
 You will be given clear information about potential side effects and have regular monitoring of physical health and mental state, with an opportunity to adjust treatment if problems arise.

-ADHD Shared care and your GP
+ADHD Shared Care and Your GP

 11. What is an ADHD Shared Care Agreement?